AndyGorbould/PHP-Guestbook/README.md

 ### Notes:
 - file_put_contents() for storing the messages on the system
 - json_encode() or serialize() string conversion of the array
+- include('filename.php') will insert that partial into html (header/footer in this case)

 ### Must Haves: